Lab Reports

 Annual Inorganic Chemical Analysis Report

-Each year, we test our drinking water for inorganic contaminants to ensure compliance with the Safe Drinking Water Act (SDWA).
-These contaminants include substances such as salts and metals, which may originate from natural sources as well as human activities like stormwater runoff, agriculture, mining, and wastewater discharges.
-The U.S. Environmental Protection Agency (USEPA) establishes Maximum Contaminant Levels (MCLs) for these substances under SDWA to protect public health.
+The Environmental Protection Agency (EPA) establishes Maximum Contaminant Levels (MCLs) for these substances under SDWA to protect public health.
 Regular monitoring and treatment help ensure the water remains safe for consumption over a lifetime.
 Samples for inorganic analysis are collected each January, with results typically received by mid-March.

-Water Quality Report
+Annual Water Quality Report brochure